kaisdukes/health-tracker/docs/2023-workout-log.md

 ### Eriobotrya Japonica

-Prevents muscle degredation in rats (source: [PubMed](https://pubmed.ncbi.nlm.nih.gov/26004741)), so may be useful to avoid muscle loss in humans when cutting.
+Prevents muscle degredation in rats (source: [PubMed](https://pubmed.ncbi.nlm.nih.gov/26004741)), so may be useful to avoid muscle loss in humans while cutting.

 ### Rehmannia